 - Does the plow come with a controller or receivers?
 (UltraMount only)

 - Which electrical system does the plow use?
 Check out our Electrical Plug Identification page for help determining what wiring your plow uses.

 Unless the wiring is in really good shape, which we find is usually the exception rather than the rule, we strongly recommend replacing all of the under-hood wiring when moving a plow over to new vehicle.
 This will insure a much lower likelihood of electrical issues down the road.
 With all of that said, the answer to the “How Much Will it Cost Me?” question isn’t always cut and dry.
 There are scenarios that exist where you could purchase a used plow that comes with every last part you would need to operate it, but these are the ABSOLUTE EXCEPTION to the rule.
-In my experience, you can usually figure to spend anywhere from $750-$1250 on average for the parts you’ll need to complete the installation of a used plow, with the high end being upwards of $2000 in certain circumstances where you need a controller and all of the mounting components.
+In our experience, you can usually figure to spend anywhere from $900 – $1500 on average for the parts you’ll need to complete the installation of a used plow, with the high end being upwards of $2000 in certain circumstances where you need a controller and all of the mounting components.

 If you have further questions we can answer, please don’t hesitate to Contact Us.
 Determining exactly what you need for your vehicle and plow application can be tricky even for seasoned pros.
 Let our expert staff take the worry out of making sure you’re getting the right parts.